-Papers accepted in the Computer Science track will be published in the conference proceedings.
+Regular Papers accepted in the Computer Science track will be published in the conference proceedings.
+Brief announcements accepted in the Computer Science track will be published according to the authors’ wishes in the conference proceedings.
 They should describe novel, previously unpublished scientific contributions.
 They will be subject to peer review.
 Authors may submit only work that does not substantially overlap with work that is currently submitted or has been accepted for publication in a conference with proceedings or a journal.
 Papers should be formatted in LNCS format and submitted as PDF files.
 The authors must also sign the LNCS copyright form when submitting the final version.

 Conference dates: May 11-12, 2020

 The Ethereum France - Kaiko Prize for Research in Cryptoeconomics will reward the best paper and talk.